-“I believe student engagement is the key to helping students succeed, and I have tried to cultivate different ways to do that through the use of digital technolgoy, project-based learning and teamwork,” she said.
+“I believe student engagement is the key to helping students succeed, and I have tried to cultivate different ways to do that through the use of digital technology, project-based learning, and teamwork,” she said.

-Quantitative Reasoning, Marketing of Arts, Educational Technology, Community Colleges, Business Management
+Marketing of Arts, Educational Technology, Community Colleges, Entrepreneurship

 - M.B.A.
 Faculty of Management Studies, Delhi University, Marketing,1986